njtierney/validateHOT/README.md

-👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data and running your initial Hierarchical Bayes models, you can turn to `validateHOT` and test how good your model predicts choices in the validation/holdout task.
-Therefore, you only have to read in your raw utility scores as well as the actual choice of your validation/holdout task.
+👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data and running your initial Hierarchical Bayes models, you can turn to `validateHOT` and test how good your model predicts choices in the validation/holdout task, run market simulations, or convert your data into scores which are easier to interpret.
+To enjoy `validateHOT` you only have to read in your raw utility scores.
+If you plan to validate your validation/holdout tasks you also need to provide the actual choice of your validation/holdout task.
 You can use the `merge()` function provided by the *R* base package to do so (R Core Team, 2023).
-Afterward, you can read in your data file and enjoy `validateHOT`.
 We provide a short tutorial in the markdown, for a more detailed tutorial, please see the vignette that comes along with `validateHOT`.

 👈🏾 <u>**What you get**</u>:<br> At the moment, `validateHOT` provides
-functions for 4 key areas:
+functions for 4 key components:

 <ul>
 <li>